Lech-S/obsidian-desktop-sticky-notes/README.md

 ### Manual installation

-Download these files from the latest GitHub Release:
+Download the desktop-sticky-notes folder in the Release, which contains three files:

 ```text
 main.js